Slave Ship (film)

-Slave Ship is a 1937 film directed by Tay Garnett and starring Warner Baxter and Wallace Beery.
+Slave Ship is a 1937 American historical adventure film directed by Tay Garnett and starring Warner Baxter, Wallace Beery and Elizabeth Allan.
 The supporting cast features Mickey Rooney, George Sanders, Jane Darwell, and Joseph Schildkraut.
 It is one of very few films out of the forty-eight that Beery made during the sound era for which he did not receive top billing.